5 Best Practices to Collect Customer Data the Right Way

 Social media platforms like Facebook and Twitter can be a rich source of customer data, as they allow businesses to interact with customers directly.

-You can see what your target audience speaks about and the terminology used, which lets you gather data on their preferences and behaviors.
+You can see what your target audience discusses and the terminology they use, which allows you to gather data on their preferences and behaviors.

 • Cart abandonment